0xAX/linux-insides/Booting/linux-bootstrap-1.md

 Magic power button, what's next?
 --------------------------------------------------------------------------------

-Despite that this is a series of posts about linux kernel, we will not start from kernel code (at least in this paragraph).
+Despite that this is a series of posts about Linux kernel, we will not start from kernel code (at least in this paragraph).
 Ok, you pressed the magic power button on your laptop or desktop computer and it started to work.
 After the motherboard sends a signal to the [power supply](https://en.wikipedia.org/wiki/Power_supply), the power supply provides the computer with the proper amount of electricity.
 Once motherboard receives the [power good signal](https://en.wikipedia.org/wiki/Power_good_signal), it tries to run the CPU.
 The CPU resets all leftover data in its registers and sets up predefined values for every register.

 [80386](https://en.wikipedia.org/wiki/Intel_80386) and later CPUs define the following predefined data in CPU registers after the computer resets: